dev-il-dev/dev-il-dev/README.md

-- 🔭 I’m currently working on **Embedded Systems, Automation and Software Development**
+- 🔭 I’m currently working on **Embedded Systems, Automation and IoT**

-- 👯 I’m looking to collaborate on **Computer Vision and Natural Language Processing**
+- 👯 I’m looking to collaborate on **Computer Vision and Software Development**

 - 👨‍💻 All of my projects are available at [https://github.com/dev-il-dev](https://github.com/dev-il-dev)